-A limited number of places will be offered in a limited number of degree programs at mid-year in 2005.
-Application will be through UAC, contact the Undergraduate Studies Section in early to mid May 2005 for an application package, telephone (02) 9850 7314.
+A limited number of places will be offered in a limited number of degree programs at mid-year in 2006.
+Application will be through UAC, contact the Undergraduate Studies Section in late April 2006 for an application package, telephone (02) 9850 7314.